donutdellsprinkles/Papers/README.md

 # Papers
 Something
 - This is a first time uploading a project here.
-It took quite a while but thankfully some indian dude saved me.
+It took quite a while to figure out how to upload it but thankfully some indian dude saved me.
 - # Disclaimer:
 - The python project is the actual working rock, papers, scissors project.
 - Test folder is empty because its literally a test and RPSS is basically the same project but without the CSS and JS